 As on any long distance tour, be prepared for stretches of route where you must deal with heavy vehicle traffic, bad road conditions and bad weather.
 Through our system for route signage and communications (via amateur radio), we will do our best to communicate route concerns to riders on the route.
 Please note that we are increasingly experiencing vandalism of our signage and route markings, and thus cannot guarantee a warning in every instance.

 You should be capable of riding up to about 60 miles per day over varied terrain and in varied weather conditions, as our SAG service on the route is limited to emergencies.
 Be especially aware of the dangers of heat and humidity — protect yourself by heeding the tips from Dr. Diane Manos, the GOBA medical director.
 Our route maps are not published prior to the tour, but our current year route elevations will be published in advance at goba.com.
 Before registering, consult your physician about your ability to participate in GOBA.

-You are expected to leave on the bike routing each day between 6 and 9 a.m.
+You are expected to leave on the bike routes between 6 and 9 a.m. on the days we move to a new town.
 The luggage trucks leave promptly at 8:45 a.m.
 There will be usually two or three organized food stops on the route, where you may buy food and drink from a local non-profit group, or you may purchase food from groceries or restaurants.
 In addition, there are sometimes attractions along the way that you may want to visit.
 You should arrive in the next town by 4 p.m.
-You are required to ride from town to town at least four days of the week.
-The other days offer optional loops of 50 or 100 miles and are called “layover days”.
+You are required to ride from town to town four days of the week.
+The other days offer optional loops of 50 miles (with a 100-mile “century” route on one of the days) and are called “layover days”.
 On layover days, you have the choice of riding the loops or relaxing or enjoying the sights and activities in the host town.